pboxx/FVModSync/README.md

 If you have all your mods installed with FVModSync, and then something goes wrong, reinstalling them should be quite simple: remove all the cfg/script/etc folders (those that have the same name as a .pak) from your game files, and then run FVModSync.exe for a fresh install of all mods from /Mods.
 Of course if you have made additional manual edits, you need to re-do those.

-##To Do / Wishlist

-* ConfigReader -- Validate game version: Figure out whether it's compatible with the installed game version
-* Verbose switch: Let users tone down the console output
-* Exported files (fvmodsync_exported): find less pedestrian way to determine whether those exports are actually valid -- right now it is just "if dir exists"
-* Error catching in case quickbms does not behave as expected
-* Error catching for most everything else actually
-* Dirty bit or some other mechanism so that we copy only those CVS that are actually modded
-* DictHandler: find some intelligent way to deal with those multiple-identical-first-field CVS files

 ##Warranty / Copyleft